-Christine is a litigator in McDonald Hopkins' Miami office.
+Christine is a litigator at McDonald Hopkins.
 She has represented Fortune 500 companies in federal court, and served as second chair during jury and bench trials in the maritime/transportation industry, including class actions, contract disputes, sexual assaults and passenger overboard claims.
 With McDonald Hopkins, Christine focuses her practice on business litigation and class action defense, as well as data privacy issues affecting the transportation industry, with an emphasis on data privacy litigation and General Data Protection Regulation (GDPR) compliance.

 Christine is fluent in Spanish and speaks conversational Italian and Greek.